 Payment to Providers.
-The claims administrator will pay the benefits of this plan directly to medical transportation providers.
-Also, other providers of service will be paid directly when you assign benefits in writing.
-If another party pays for your medical care and you assign benefits in writing, the claims administrator will pay the benefits of this plan to that party.
+We will pay the benefits of this plan directly to participating providers, COE and medical transportation providers.
+Also, we will pay other providers of service directly when you assign benefits in writing.
+If you are a MediCal member and you assign benefits in writing to the State Department of Health Services, we will pay the benefits of this plan to the State Department of Health Services.
 These payments will fulfill our obligation to you for those covered services.